BackslashTrash/Minecraft-1.20.1-forge-CrazyInventions/README.txt

 Hello Everyone :)

-This mod adds random things I came across on the internet And sometimes from my own imagination
+This mod adds random things I came across in my life And sometimes from my own imagination

 Hope you like it